jcs-instructor/mobtimer/backlog.md

                   - 2. Rename MobTimer as CountdownTimer, and make Participants a separate class and just inject the rotate function into the
                        CountdownTimer's timerExpireFunc
             - [ ] Use the decoupled CountdownTimer in the frontend, and rename frontendMobTimer as countdownTimer (since it never uses the front end timer's participants functionality; it just uses the client and backend response)
-      - [ ] IMPORTANT: WE HAVE DUPLICATE CODE FOR CONTROLLER.TS!!!! - move to new repo: mobtimer-controller

 ## Misc
 - [ ] Get rid of # in URL - try BrowserRouter